tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-6.md

 let div = document.querySelector("div");

 // 2 - create a custom property named "state" for each element and give it a default value
-// all new properties will be added to the .dataset property p.dataset.state = "normal";
+// all new properties will be added to the element's .dataset property p.dataset.state = "normal";
 div.dataset.state = "normal";